 Interest rate risk arises from the possibility that changes in interest rates will affect future cash flows or the fair values of financial instruments.
 The Bank's operations are subject to interest rate risk associated with mismatches between interest bearing assets and interest bearing liabilities.
 The mismatch is characterised by a large maturity gap between the interest fixing period of assets and liabilities with a large amount of liabilities being demand deposits while the interest rates of assets are generally fixed for a long period resulting in a yield curve risk for the Bank.
-Note 41 to the Bank's Financial Statements provides further information on the Bank's maturity asset and liabilities due to different types of floating rate calculations in different currencies, of which the largest is euro.
+Note 41 to the Bank's Financial Statements as at 31 December 2013 provides further information on the Bank's maturity asset and liability gap.
+The Bank also faces interest basis risk between interest bearing assets and interest bearing liabilities due to different types of floating rate calculations in different currencies, of which the largest is euro.